multiversx/mx-chain-rosetta/README.md

-# Rosetta API for Elrond Network
+# Rosetta API for MultiversX

 ## Overview

-**Elrond Network runs on a sharded architecture** - transaction, data and network sharding are leveraged.
+**MultiversX runs on a sharded architecture** - transaction, data and network sharding are leveraged.

 In the Rosetta implementation, we've decided to provide a single-shard perspective to the API consumer.
 That is, **one Rosetta instance** would observe **a single _regular_ shard** of the network - the shard is selected by the owner of the instance.